-One of my coworkers–we’ll call him Doug, since that’s his name–said if the mower is starting hard, to put synthetic oil in it to make it easier.
-Doug’s far more mechanically inclined than I am, but I was inclined to believe it anyway.
+One of my coworkers–we’ll call him Doug, since that’s his name–said if the mower is hard to start, to put synthetic oil in it to make it easier.
+I believed him.
 I’ve been using synthetic oil in my cars for almost 20 years, and I never have trouble starting them in the winter.

 I poured about 3 ounces of Mystery Oil into the Toro, topped it off with 17 ounces of the synthetic 10w30, checked the oil level, and all was good.
 Then I put a couple of ounces in the gas tank.
 That’s severe overkill–the manufacturer recommends 4 ounces per 10 gallons–but it’s too late now.
 Next time I’ll use less.
 Then I put about 4 ounces in my Honda Civic’s gas tank.
 Might as well.